PURAN123/etsy_web_scraping/README.md

 # etsy_web_scraping
-Fetch all data from etsy website
+Fetch all data from etsy website with beautifulsoup(bs4)